nickto/arch-docker/README.md

-# Jupyter on Arch docker
+# Dockerfiles for Arch Linux
-And just Arch with Aurman.